hbedard84/tutorialReadMe/README.md

 The tutorial starter files are found in the StarterCode directory at https://github.com/ConnorWatsonGitHub/2FactorAuthenticationDemo.

-Completing the tutorial will result in the code found in the FinalDemo directory, including 2FA functionality.
+Completing the tutorial will result in the code found in the FinalDemo directory, implementing 2FA functionality.

 ## Part 1:  Set Up Initial Project with Basic Login Strategy

 ### Step 1 - Clone repo and open StarterCode project

-The cloned starter code provides a base Express project, with handlebars templating and basic login function
+The cloned starter code provides a base Express project, with handlebars templating and basic login function.
+Basic login sets up the first authentication factor.

-*Note:  If you prefer to create the project from scratch, find a basic overview for creating the base project at the end of ReadMe
+*Note:  If you prefer to create the project from scratch, find a basic overview for creating the base project at the end of this ReadMe.*

-## Part 2:  Implementing 2FA – TOTL method
+## Part 2:  Implementing 2FA – TOTL method with Google Authenticator and QR Codes
 TOTL (Time-Based One-time Password) first requires the user to be pre-authenticated with basic login credentials.

 Then the user is given a QR code, which they scan using Google Authenticator app.
+Google Authenticator provides user with an authentication token, which is entered into the site.
 When the resulting token is verified, 2FA is completed and the user is fully authenticated.

-To test this method, you will need to download the Google Authenticator App for your phone.
+*Important: To test this method, you will need to download the Google Authenticator App for your phone.*

 ### Step 1:  Prepare Project File Structure
 - In routes folder, add file googleAuthenticator.js